Daniel J. Frey

 The media has a collective cognitive disorder.

-When the Pandemic first struck America, all news sources put up CDC charts of potential total number of deaths over time.
+When the Pandemic first struck America, all news sources put up CDC charts of the potential total number of deaths over time.

 Does anyone remember those charts?